This article on consistent law school bedtime routine is not medical advice

 If you can be precise and achieve this using your air-conditioning system, great.
 However, if you’re like me who doesn’t have an AC in her bedroom, you got to be more creative.

-Also, if it is safe to be done at night, you may open your bedroom’s window to allow fresh air to enter and circulate inside.
+Also, you may open your bedroom’s window to allow fresh air to enter and circulate inside, unless you have certain security issues or restrictions.

 Tip # 6 — Set a particular time when to sleep for consistent law school bedtime routine

 Now, here’s the most neglected part.
 What most of us don’t realize is that we can actually control (to some extent) how and when are we going to sleep.
-Like any other habit, a specific hour for bedtime may be learned over time of repeated practice.
+Like any other habit, a specific hour for bedtime may be learned over time through repetition.

 It is always up to you how to go about it.
-Like in my case, I set my sleeping time at exactly 12:00 midnight.
+In my case, I set my sleeping time at exactly 12:00 midnight.
 I can’t really sleep earlier than that because of the work load and law school tasks I have to accomplish.

 Setting a specific time for sleep is a great way for me to nudge my body to adopt consistent law school bedtime routine.
 I got accustomed to my 12:00 midnight bedtime eventually, so much so that I feel sleepy whenever the clock strikes twelve.